Resiliency Contracting

 Comfort / Efficiency Update

-An initial audit identifies deficiencies in the building envelope, then remedies such as boosting insulation, air sealing, and HVAC upgrades are tailored to meet each homeowners’ goals & budget.
+Propel that old house into the 21st century with an audit to identify deficiencies behind & beyond cosmetic.
+Remedies such as boosting insulation, air sealing, and HVAC upgrades can be discussed, prioritized, and tailored to meet each homeowners’ specific goals & budget.

 Self Reliance